joytekmotion/ti-ext-paystack/README.md

 ![Sample Screenshot](sample.png)
 # Introduction
-This extension allows you to accept payments via Paystack.
+This extension allows you to accept payments via Paystack on your [TastyIgniter website](https://tastyigniter.com).
 Paystack is a payment gateway that allows you to accept payments from customers in Nigeria and other African countries.
 These countries include Ghana, Kenya, and South Africa.